mu-arch/skyfolder/README.md

 ![Screenshot](https://github.com/mu-arch/skyfolder/raw/master/Screenshot%202023-05-24%20at%207.36.56%20PM.webp)

 ### Features:

-- Downloads & uploads (Both pausable and resumable)
+1. Downloads & uploads (Both pausable/resumable using TUS).
-- Create, Delete, Rename directories
+2. Create, Delete, Rename directories.
-- Sort the list by multiple parameters
+3. Sort the list by multiple parameters.
-- Access Control Lists (ACL) for managing permissions on a per folder/user basis
+4. Access Control Lists (ACL) for managing permissions on a per folder/user basis.
-- Portable.
-Nothing to install or program files to manage.
-It's all conveniently packaged in a single executable file
+5. Portable - requires no installation or management of program files; everything is packaged in a single executable file.
-- No third party services.
-Runs completely on your PC or server
+6. No third party services.
+Runs completely on your PC or server.
-- Multiple views: list view, icon view
+7. Multiple views: list view, icon view.
-- In-browser file-viewer and streamer
+8. In-browser file-viewer and streamer.
-- Built in search engine
+9. Built in search engine (Damerau–Levenshtein distance client-side).
-- Low resource footprint (~10mb DRAM when idle, suitable for running 24/7 in background)
+10. Low resource footprint (~10mb DRAM when idle, suitable for running 24/7 in background).
-- Run on GNU/Linux, BSD, Windows, Mac
+11. Compatible with GNU/Linux, BSD, Windows, and Mac.
-- TLS cert support with built-in automatic Let's Encrypt client!
+12. Supports TLS certificates, including a built-in automatic Let's Encrypt client that can renew certs with no user interaction.
-- Run for years without restart if needed
+13. Stable enough to run for years without needing a restart.
-- No telemetry, the SkyFolder makes no outgoing connections, only serves clients connecting to it
+14. No telemetry - Skyfolder doesn't initiate outgoing connections.
-- Secure to expose to the open internet
+15. Secure to expose to the open internet.
-- Management GUI that generates Gura markup for you in the background (not required, you can edit the Gura yourself)
+16. Management GUI that generates [Gura](https://github.com/gura-conf/gura) markup in the background (manual Gura editing is also an option).
-- Multiple download methods: HTTP GET, HTTP JS managed File System Access API, bittorrent magnet
+17. Multiple download methods: HTTP GET, HTTP JS managed File System Access API, Bittorrent magnet.
-- Utilizes all CPU cores and available bandwidth, can serve files at gigabit speeds with hundreds of active downloaders
+18. Efficiently utilizes all CPU cores and available bandwidth, capable of serving files at gigabit speeds to hundreds of active downloaders.
-- Supports partial files and retries
+19. Supports partial files (content-range) and retries.
-- Generates image and video thumbnails
+20. Generates thumbnails for images and videos.
-- Supports directories with tens of thousands of files
+21. Supports directories with tens of thousands of files.

 ### Roadmap

-- Bittorrent tracker and seeding client so you can download files via your favorite client and seed to others
+1. Bittorrent tracker and seeding client so you can download files via your favorite client and seed to others
-- OS toast notification when someone downloads a file from you
+2. OS toast notification when someone downloads a file from you

 ### Help needed:

-- Mobile version
+1. Mobile version
-- Dark mode
+2. Dark mode
-- General testing
+3. General testing
-- Penetration Testing
+4. Penetration Testing
-- Unit tests
+5. Unit tests
-- Implementing Bittorrent
+6. Implementing Bittorrent
-- Polish and improve UI, more clever thoughtfulness towards the UI is always desired
+7. Polish and improve UI, more clever thoughtfulness towards the UI is always desired
-- Your feedback (there's no such thing as a stupid/trite question/comment here)
+8. Your feedback (there's no such thing as a stupid/trite question/comment here)
-- Test if it works on a 32bit computer
+9. Test if it works on a 32bit computer

 ### How to install: